 Though Intanon would have been happy to start the year on a relative high by reaching the Women’s Singles final in Korea, the Thai star would be disappointed not to have given a better account of herself versus Wang Yihan (BWF home page; right).
 The 18-year-old was too slow to get into the match and went down 21-13 21-19 in 46 minutes.

 * Bao Yixin and Tang Jinhua continued where they left off last year, beating compatriots Luo Ying Luo Yu, 21-17 21-15, for top honours in Women's Doubles (above: presentation ceremony).
-Both pairs played aggressively and the twins showed great defence but the experience and fluid partnership of Bao and Tang took them to a sixth success in six tournaments and their fourth Superseries championship since teaming up last October.
+Both pairs played aggressively and the twins showed great defence but the experience and fluid partnership of Bao and Tang took them to a sixth success in seven tournaments and their fourth Superseries victory.
 The 58 minutes they needed to oust their rivals was the longest match of the day.

 * The all-China Mixed Doubles (below: presentation ceremony) was predictably won by Olympic champions, Zhang Nan and Zhao Yunlei.
 The polished pair retained their Korea Open title, winning 21-18 21-18 in 52 minutes.
 It was the 13th triumph in 15 matches for Zhang/Zhao against Xu Chen and Ma Jin.